1. Defining your topic

 3. Locating the Information You Have Identified

-Once you find the items on Voyager, note the item's Location, Call Number
+Once you find the items on the Library Search, note the item's Location, Call Number

 - If you cannot find an item which should